TruValu Supermarket

-TruValu Supermarket is a nationwide and one of the largest supermarket chain in Trinidad and Tobago.
+TruValu Supermarket is a nationwide and one of the largest supermarket chains in Trinidad and Tobago.
 Eastern Commercial Lands trading as TruValu Supermarket.
-Tru Valu was established in 1978 and providing a wide variety of local and international products.
+TruValu was established in 1978 and providing a wide variety of local and international products.

-The company is owned by CL Financial.
+They have five stores located in Diego Martin, Long Circular Mall, San Juan, Trincity and Valpark Plaza.
+The company is owned by Home Construction Ltd a subsidiary of CL Financial.
+TruValu was put up for a court approved sale in January 2025 by Grant Thornton who are the liquidators for CL Financial.